kdallaporta/relational-algebra/README.md

 - Union operator : ∪, to get A and B elements without duplicates
 - Intersection operator : ∩, to get elements which are in A and B
 - Substraction operator : -, to get elements which are in A and not in B
-- Cartesian product operator : X, if it's of any use
+- Cartesian product operator : X, return a combination of all rows of A and B
+- Division  operator : /, keep values of A that exist in combinaison with all values of B

 ## Joins :
 - Join : ⋈, to add columns from another dataframe using a key
 - Theta Join : ⋈θ, to filter a cartesian product on a condition
+- Semi join : ⋉, keep rows of A when their value of one column are included in a column B